-By default model files are not shown in the Project Explorer, but there is a filter setting to make them visible (run the "Customize View" command from the Project Explorer view menu and unmark the "UML Model files" filter).
+By default model files are not shown in the Project Explorer, but there is a filter setting to make them visible (run the "Filters and Customization" command from the Project Explorer view menu and unmark the "UML Model files" filter in the "Pre-set filters" tab).
 There is a navigation command which allows you to navigate to the model file from a model element.
-It's located in the "Navigate"

-sub context menu and is called "To File".
+It's located in the "Navigate" sub context menu and is called "To File".
 If the model file is filtered out from the Project Explorer a dialog appears which lets you turn off the filter.